 A condition of no exposure exists at an industrial facility when all industrial materials and activities are protected by a storm-resistant shelter to prevent exposure to rain, snowmelt, and/or runoff.
 Industrial materials include, but are not limited to, material handling equipment or activities, industrial machinery, raw materials, intermediate products, by-products, final products, or waste products.
 Material handling activities include the storage, loading and unloading, transportation, or conveyance of any raw material, intermediate product, final product or waste product.
-A stormresistant shelter is not required for the following industrial materials and activities:
+A storm-resistant shelter is not required for the following industrial materials and activities:

--- drums, barrels, tanks, and similar containers that are tightly sealed, provided those containers are not deteriorated and do not leak.
-"Sealed" means banded or otherwise secured and without operational taps or valves;
+- drums, barrels, tanks, and similar containers that are tightly sealed, provided those containers are not deteriorated and do not leak.
+"Sealed" means banded or otherwise secured and without operational taps or valves; - adequately maintained vehicles used in material handling; and - Final products, other than products that would be mobilized in stormwater discharges (e.g. rock salt).

--- adequately maintained vehicles used in material handling; and only, not for individual outfalls.
+A No Exposure Certification must be provided for each facility qualifying for the no exposure exclusion.
+In addition, the exclusion from NPDES permitting is available on a facility-wide basis only, not for individual outfalls.
 If any industrial activities or materials are or will be exposed to precipitation, the facility is not eligible for the no exposure exclusion.
 The certification must be submitted with each permit reissuance along with the required fee determined by 47 CSR Series 26.